 Figure 3.
 Experiment 2: Comparison of responding to S1 and S2, averaged across the last 25 sessions of training, at 240 trials per session.
 Vertical hatched lines indicate contingency reversals (every 40 trials).

 Figure 4.
 Experiment 3: Choice of S1, averaged across the last 25 sessions of training, at 80 trials per session.
 Vertical hatched line indicates contingency reversal (after Trial 40).
+Note that choice of S2 are the reciprocal of S1, and not included here as they are redundant.

 Figure 5.
 Experiment 4: Comparison of subjects from Experiments 1-3 on choice of S1 in Experiment 4, averaged across 25 sessions with 160 trials per session.
 Vertical hatched lines indicate contingency reversals (every 40 trials).

 Figure 6.
-Comparison of subjects from Experiments 3 on choice of S1, averaged across the last 10 sessions of Experiment 3, the first 10 sessions of Experiment 4, and the last 10 sessions of Experiment 4.
+Comparison of subjects from Experiment 3 on choice of S1, averaged across the last 10 sessions of Experiment 3, the first 10 sessions of Experiment 4, and the last 10 sessions of Experiment 4.
 Vertical hatched line indicates contingency reversal after Trial 40.

+Supplemental Materials

+Supplemental Figure A. Experiment 1: Acquisition data comparing ‘go’ responses, averaged in bins of five sessions (e.g., Bin 1 contains Sessions 1-5) and plotted in bins of 4 trials for (Upper Panel) responses to S1 and (Lower Panel) responses to S2.

+Supplemental Figure B. Experiment 2: Acquisition data comparing ‘go’ responses, averaged in bins of five sessions (e.g., Bin 1 contains Sessions 1-5) and plotted in bins of 4 trials for (Upper Panel) responses to S1 and (Lower Panel) responses to S2.

+Supplemental Figure C. Experiment 3: Acquisition data comparing choice of S1, averaged in bins of five sessions (e.g., Bin 1 contains Sessions 1-5) and plotted in bins of 4 trials.